SingingBush/barcode4j/README.md

 The only changes required by users will be to change import paths to the newer package name:

  - Package names will be updated to _com.singingbush.barcode4j_ equivalent
- - Drop support for JDK 7 (potentially only support JDK 11 and above)
+ - Drop support for JDK 8 (support JDK 11 and above)
- - Drop all uses of the now defunct Avalon Framework.
-See [issue #15](https://github.com/SingingBush/barcode4j/issues/15)
  - Saxon support will be updated to work with the latest Saxon EE ([Saxonica](https://www.saxonica.com/) now have a Maven repository for Saxon EE)
- - Remove the Ant build
- - Support Java modules (JPMS) via proper use of _module-info.java_ files in the source.
-(If JDK 8 is supported this will be via multi-release jar)
+ - Support Java modules (JPMS) via proper use of _module-info.java_ files in the source

 ## Build